preetcheema/landmarkremarkdotnet/readme.md

  4.View other users notes.
  5.Filter notes by combination of username and text inside comment.

- * I have left out my google api key in the react project to make it easy to test.
-Please delete after testing.
+ * Please add google api key

  Limitations:
  The api to get notes is currently very simplistic.
 In real world application this could be much more complicated for example, getting only